allthingslinux/tux/docs/content/developer/concepts/ui/embeds.md

 ---
 title: Embeds
+tags:
+  - developer-guide
+  - concepts
+  - ui
+  - embeds
 ---

 # Embeds

-!!! wip "Work in progress"
+!!! warning "Work in progress"
     This section is a work in progress.
 Please help us by contributing to the documentation.